-The Bachelor of Science (B.S.) curriculum engages students with a full breadth of business functions while also providing the ability to study one of those functional areas in depth.
+The Bachelor of Science (B.S.) curriculum engages students with a full breadth of business functions while also providing the ability to study either management or marketing in depth.

 The B.S.
 Degree in Business Administration requires 20 program courses (80 credits) as follows: